theresamai/portfolio/_projects/(1) Truman Scholarship Policy Proposal.md

 # Truman Scholarship

 The Truman is a nationally competitive scholarship for aspiring public servants.
-As part of the application, a policy proposal is required to see the applicant's commitment to their desired field.
-In my case, I've been always passionate about education policy, yet at the time, I did not know where to start.
-Intimidated, I decided to reach out to education policy expert Dr. Thompson.
+As part of the application, a policy proposal is required to evaluate the applicant's commitment to their desired field.
+In my case, I've been always passionate about education, yet I did not know where to start.
+Intimidated, I decided to reach out to education policy expert Dr. Thompson, which ended up becoming a great experience.

 From this conversation, I realized that I am passionate about providing students the opportunities they needed to succeed, especially for those from historically underserved communities.
 Eventually, I decided on making financial literacy a high school requirement, yet the pandemic made me shift towards creating a pilot program.
 After many rounds of feedback, I finally decided to submit my application, and I received the honor of becoming Oregon State University's Truman nominee!

 ![instagram](https://i.imgur.com/VZL4QQb.png)